AmitThakkar/Safe-Navigation-Operator/README.md

 </div>
 ```

-> `Safe Navigation Operator(?.)` is used to avoid `Cannot read property 'propertyName' of undefined`.
-Typically when
+> `Safe Navigation Operator(?.)` is used to avoid error `Cannot read property 'propertyName' of undefined`.
+Typically
-we have a reference of an object and we might need to verify that it is not **undefined** before accessing the property
+when we have a reference of an object and we might need to verify that it is not **undefined** before accessing the
-the object.
+property the object.

 Follow Me